- Corps for a Change Students

 Darren: CYC Reengagement Program

 Darren (name changed to protect identity) lost his father and started experiencing homelessness, all in the same year.
 Even though he was a strong student and star athlete, he says no one helped him when he was going through the worst.

 Colorado Youth for a Change (CYC) reached out to Darren after he stopped going to school and let him know that there were other options.
 With resilience and strength, Darren found a different school, and CYC’s Reengagement Specialist connected him with school personnel and supports, including one of the coaches.
 These adults saw what was missing outside of school and worked with Darren to fill the gaps.
 “I think when we all came together, that was the push he needed,” said Rebbecka, Darren’s Reengagement Specialist.
 Darren is doing great in school and is determined to graduate.

 Story as told by Reading Corps tutor, Spring 2020:

 I have a 3rd grader, Emily (name changed to protect identity), who I have been pulling for tutoring services since September.
 When I first benchmarked her (test used to determine if she qualifies for the program), she read 80 words in a minute and had 10 errors.
 That is between 1st or 2nd grade level reading, so she was below reading level pretty drastically.

 She does great in the classroom now, and always wants to be the teacher’s assistant.
 Her self-confidence just continues to grow with me, and now she gets excited about challenges rather than shutting down.
 She actually asks me for more homework and tougher passages to read so she can show her mom how far she has come.
-The pride I feel for all of my students makes every difficult day worth it and I am so excited to be a part of such an incredible program.

 De’Janae: CYC You Count!
 Student Honoree